11 Google Data Studio Alternatives For Reporting Dashboards

 There are 100+ native integrations built with various popular tools and data sources.
 That means you can connect up your scattered KPIs easily (no coding).

-There's a bunch of templates available to start, although customizing outside of those can be a little tricky without any technical resources available.
+There are many dashboard templates available to start, although customizing outside of those can be a little tricky without any technical resources available.

 Klipfolio vs Google Data Studio